cms-sw/cms-bot/automatedBuilds.md

 The github issues can be used to build CMSSW Releases.
 The main idea is that an authorized user creates an issue with the name "Build \<release_name\>".
 Then, cms-bot guides you through the process.

-Only authorized people can request of a release trhough a github issue.
-To request the build of a release ( that means that your issue is processed by cms-bot ) your username must be in the list REQUEST_BUILD_RELEASE in the [categories.py](https://github.com/cms-sw/cms-bot/blob/master/categories.py) file.
+Only authorized people can request of a release through a github issue.
+To request the build of a release your username must be in the list REQUEST_BUILD_RELEASE in the [categories.py](https://github.com/cms-sw/cms-bot/blob/master/categories.py) file.
 Likewise, the build must be approved from one of the users in the list APPROVE_BUILD_RELEASE.

-if you are not authorized to request a build, cms-bot will simply ignore the issue.
+if you are not authorized to request a build, cms-bot will inform it and ignore the issue.
 In this [diagram](data/AutomatedBuildOfReleases.pdf) you can see a detailed description of the process.

+Click [here](https://docs.google.com/drawings/d/1H7Xsa-KXnsX6ZSQrskKrJjLbGPteAMHYuyMeAF2vjC8/edit?usp=sharing) to access the diagram in Google Drive.

 Notice that there is a label for each state of the process, this is the way in which cms-bot can tell the status of a build issue.